 The chances of your child failing a physical exam are minimal.
 However, when he or she fails, it may be because the specialist your child was recommended to wants to have ample time to treat the condition, monitor the child, or perform further medical examinations.

-If the provider says that the child is not healthy enough to participate in a particular sport, all is lost.
+If the provider says that the child is not healthy enough to participate in a particular sport, all is not lost.
 It only means that the child needs to visit a specialist who will suggest proper treatment for the health condition.
-Don't make assumptions that your child's sports career is made just because the provider refers him or her to a specialist.
 A specialist will establish which health obstacle is hindering your child from taking part in a certain sport.
 It may be that your child is overworking his or her muscles or is not running properly.
 Your child will start receiving treatment in advance and get well before the event starts.

-There is no reason to take your child's clothes off the physical exam used for cheerleading or school sports.
+There is no reason to take your child's clothes off during a physical exam .
 The only instance that may require taking your child's clothes off is when there is a serious health issue with the private parts.

 While examining a girl, the doctor will check her vitals such as blood pressure and pulse rate, temperature, and respiration.
 The provider can also check her abdomen or the skin to see signs of health changes.

 Usually, a sports physical is done once a year.
 However, certain schools and leagues demand that student-athletes take sports physicals before every sporting season, even twice a year.